margic/gobazel/builder/README.md

 The builder docker images is provided to fill the gap and provide a native linux build environment for the project.

+It's intended to be used with my [gobazel demo project](https://github.com/margic/gobazel").